rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 ### zsh Themes

 Oh My ZSH offers a lot of themes.
 I found one that I really like called duellj.
-To install it, open the .zshrc file using `ec`and change the ZSH-THEME line to:
+To install it, open the .zshrc file using `nano ~/.zshrc`and change the ZSH-THEME line to:

 `ZSH_THEME="duellj"`